 OEC staff work with faculty to develop a set of resources that will assist students in their self-directed learning.
 A listing of the key resources may be viewed on this web site.

-OEC staff work with segment chairs, faculty, and community agencies to develop schedules for each curriculum unit.
+OEC staff work with unit chairs, faculty, and community agencies to develop schedules for each curriculum unit.

 Working with the year directors, course directors, tutors, and faculty, OEC staff in the Professional Development Laboratory, Performance Assessment Unit, and Educational Resources Unit assist in the development of patient cases for use in performance-based examinations, standardized patient identification and training, Objective Structured Clinical Examination (OSCE) stations and computer-based examinations.
 Clinical Competency Examination (CCX) software serves as the basis for performance-based examinations.